 Site-Built Shingle Cutter

-Made from scrap materials, a shingle cutter can save time when you have to cut lots of starter kits along rake edges.
+Made from scrap materials, a shingle cutter can save time when you have to cut lots of starter strips for roof rake edges.

 My regular shingle cutter is out on loan so I made a simple one out of wood scraps and a piece of angle iron (actually a bed frame I found in someone’s trash).
 It took about 45 min. to make and has saved much more than that amount of time on one job compared to cutting shingles with a knife.
 Plus the crosscuts are perfectly square.